Metrics and Targets, Global Management

 In response to the need to address various risks associated with business activities and to oversee business operations for the sustainable development of society and Honda, Honda has designated knowledge in ESG and Sustainability, including ability in addressing climate change issues, as one of the necessary skills and appointed directors accordingly.

-Compliance and risk management related to the environment, including climate change, are operated by the Company’s basic policies for the development of internal control systems.
+Compliance and risk management related to the environment, including climate change, are operated based on the Company’s basic policies for the development of internal control systems.

 Toward the realization of a society with zero environmental impact, Honda’s Board of Directors and Executive Council regularly monitor the progress of KGIs for which the Board of Directors is responsible for supervision and KPIs for which the Executive Council is responsible for execution, thereby reinforcing management governance.
 Please refer to Item 6 B. “Compensation.” in the Form-20F for details of the executive remuneration system linked to financial and non-financial indicators.